autodesign-sayers/workingPlatforms/README.md

 ![Section Tab](Media/Section.png)

 <br/>

+**Please Note** When using the Section Tab Controls you need to have the SectionView viewport open.
+This is found in the bottom left of the model window.

 #### **4.1 | Set Section Curves**
 - Press `Create Section Location Point` and pick the centre point of the section plane in the model window.